cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## SPC Downsides at a Glance:
 SPC is inspired by 3D Secure which was designed *before* users had access to cool technologies like FIDO.
-Due to that SPC inherits quite a bunch of 3D Secure shortcomings:
+This heritage also comes with quite a bunch of 3D Secure shortcomings:
 - Awkward UX where you have to punch in your card number everywhere since there "by design" is no wallet.
 - Only supports card networks although many countries in the EU have been quite successful in getting away from the VISA/MC oligopoly.
 - No support for PoS payments.
 Typing in card numbers in a shop doesn't look like a viable concept.